If you are someone who owns or uses a gas lawn mower, you may be concerned about the impact that your gas lawn mower has on the environment.

 - Get creative with landscaping: add rock gardens or more areas for growing plants that rely on mulch or other surfaces rather than grass.

-- Plant wildflowers: dedicating a portion of your yard toward growing native plants.
+- Plant wildflowers: dedicate a portion of your yard toward growing native plants.
 Not only are these good for the environment by fostering biodiversity, but they also require very little maintenance and look beautiful!

 - Plant trees: trees are a great way to take up yard space.
 As trees grow, they increasingly provide shade and refuge for wildlife.
 Trees also directly combat carbon emissions.